 - Best OG Vegan Juice: Maryam’s

-- Best Southern Fare: Harold’s
+- Best Southern Fare: Harold’s –sit on the balcony!

 - Best Vietnamese: Pho Binh

 - Best Salads: Baby Barnaby’s — plan to take home leftovers!

 - Best Brunch: Downhouse – no reservations and yes you will have to wait… WORTH IT

 - Best Happy Hour: Postino